cdotstout/sod/README.md

     sod$ make qemu-run

-You should see no errors and "generating image: out/build-qemu-virt-fletch/lk.bin" as one of the last lines in the output.
+You should see no errors and "generating image: out/build-qemu-virt-dartino/lk.bin" as one of the last lines in the output.
 Then you should see the LK console starting, with "welcome to lk/MP".
 Then press enter and at the ']' prompt type:

-    ] fletch lines.snap
+    ] dartino lines.snap

 Then you should see "waiting for lines.snap via TFTP. mode: run".
 Open another console, cd into the sod directory: